lritter/lritter.io/weblog/pages/previously.md

 - _Demon Copperhead: A Novel_ by Barbara Kingsolver

+  One of my favorites, and certainly since _The Poisonwood Bible_.

 ### July, 2023

+Clearly I went on a bit of Hugh Howey kick this month...

 - _Machine Learning: New and Collected Stories_ by Hugh Howey

+  I really liked some of these shorts.

 - _Dust: The Silo Saga, Book 3_ by Hugh Howey